SMOKE-FREE LEGISLATION

 Full details of the evaluation framework are published in:

-Haw S, Gruer L, Amos A et al. Legislation on Smoking in Enclosed Public Places: how will we evaluate its impact?
-'Journal of Public Health' 2006;38:24-30 (external link).
+Haw S, Gruer L, Amos A et al. Legislation on Smoking in Enclosed Public Places: how will we evaluate its impact? ´Journal of Public Health´ 2006;38:24-30 (external website).

 The main components of the evaluation are analyses of routine datasets and a series of specifically commissioned studies to address specific research questions.